 Prior to returning to Olympic College, Parker served as the York College pitching coach for the 2003 and 2004 seasons.
 He was also an assistant coach at West Seattle High School in 2005.
 Parker earned his Bachelor's Degree in General Studies from York College in 2003.

-Ryan and his fiance` Kim currently reside in Silverdale, Wash. with their children Blake, Ashton, and Taylor.
+Ryan and his fiance` Kim currently reside in Bremerton, Wash. with their children Blake, Ashton, and Taylor.

 [ top ]

-Abe Lupkin enters his sixth season as assistant coach for the program in 2012.
-Coach Lupkin will work with outfielders and serve as a roving coach for the Rangers this season.
+Abe Lupkin enters his eighth season as assistant coach for the program in 2014.
+Coach Lupkin will work with catchers and coach third base for the Rangers this season.
 He has coached infielders, outfielders, and developed the team's strength and conditioning program in the past.
-This spring Lupkin will oversee the team's dugout charts and is solely responsible for the Rangers' statistics.

 Born in Toms River, N.J., Abe calls Talent, Ore., home.

 Playing under Coach Joe Hagler at Phoenix High (Phoenix, Ore.), Abe helped the Pirates to a perfect 30-0 season and the Oregon State 3A Baseball Championship.
 His senior year, he was recognized with 2nd-Team All-Conference honors.

 A two-sport athlete, Abe earned his first state championship with the 1996 Phoenix High wrestling team.